belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 #### Conclusion for cohort study ####
-* I no longer have a relationship in my data set between sex and exposure (between sex and smoking)
+* I no longer have a relationship in my data set between sex and exposure (between sex and smoking).
+Therefore, **sex should not be a confounder**.